pghvlaans/sbotools/ChangeLog/index.md

   * Added a setting **FORCE_OBSOLETE** to treat the obsolete scripts list as a supplementary blacklist on -current.
     * Do not use unless your repository does not remove outdated scripts.
     * Thanks to gbschenkel for raising this issue.
+  * *sboremove*: Offer to remove installed dependencies of uninstalled packages.

 * 4.2 - 2026-06-12
   * *sbocutleaves*: A new tool for managing leaves, i.e. packages without installed reverse dependencies.